5 Getting started with R and RStudio

 5.5.2 Customizing RStudio

-One of the balances we’ve tried to strike in this text is a balance between best practices in your workflow (how you’ll use R in your projects) and your R code.
-A best practice for your workflow is to ensure that you’re starting with a blank slate every time you open R (through RStudio).
+One of the balances to strike in this text is a balance between best practices in your workflow (how you’ll use R in your projects) and your R code.
+A best practice for your workflow is to ensure that you’re starting with a blank slate every time you open R through RStudio.

 To accomplish this, go to “Tools”, and select “Global Options” from the dropdown menu.

 The “General” tab will open, with several checkboxes selected and unselected.
-The most important thing you can do is select “Never” next to the “Save workspace to .RData on exit:” prompt.
+It’s important to select “Never” next to the “Save workspace to .RData on exit:” prompt.
 After selecting “Never”, go through and check and uncheck boxes so that your General tab looks like this:

-Last, but certainly not least, click on the “Appearance” tab from within Global Options.
+Last, click on the “Appearance” tab from within Global Options.
 From here you can select your RStudio Font, Font Size, and Theme.
-Go through the options and select an appearance that works best for you, and know that you can always come back and change it!
+Go through the options and select an appearance that works best for you, and know that you can always come back and change it.

 5.5.3 Minimized and missing panes

-If, at any point, you find that one of your panes seems to have “disappeared”, one of two things has likely happened:
+If, at any point, you find that one of your panes has disappeared, one of two things has likely happened:

-We know that the Environment pane has been minimized because although we can see the pane headers in the top right, we can’t see the information within the Environment pane.
-To fix this, we can click on the icon of two squares in the top right of the Environment pane.
+You’ll know that the Environment pane has been minimized because, although we can see the pane headers in the top right, you can’t see the information within the Environment pane.
+To fix this, click on the icon of two squares in the top right of the Environment pane.
 If you click on the icon of the large square in the top right of the Environment pane, you’ll maximize the Environment pane and minimize the Files pane.
-We do not want to do this, since we would prefer to see all the panes at once.
+This is not preferred, since in general you’ll want to see all the panes at once.

 If the Environment pane has somehow been closed, you can recover it by going to the “View” menu, selecting “Panes”, and then selecting “Pane Layout”, like so:

-When we select Pane Layout, we’ll see this:
+When you select Pane Layout, you’ll see this:

 From here, you can select which tabs you’d like to appear within each pane, and you can even change where each pane appears within RStudio.
-If our Environment Pane had been closed, we would select it from the Pane Layout in order to re-open it within RStudio.
+If the Environment Pane had been closed, select it from the Pane Layout in order to re-open it within RStudio.

 5.6 Writing and running code in RStudio